robertoost/sliding-puzzle/README.md

 # Sliding Puzzle

-A simple 4x4 sliding puzzle with 15 pieces, built as a take home assignment for McMain Software.
+A simple 4x4 sliding puzzle with 15 pieces.

 ## Prerequisites